Tommo-L/NEO3-Development-Guide/en/NeoVM/README.md

 5. After all scripts are executed, the results will be saved in the `ResultStack`.

-## Execution Engine
+### Execution Engine

 The left part of the graph above is the virtual machine's execution engine(equivalent to CPU).
 It can execute common instructions such as flow control, stack operation, bit operation, arithmetic operation, logical operation, cryptography, etc. It can also interact with the interoperable services through system call.
 NeoVM has four states: `NONE`, `HALT`, `FAULT`, `BREAK`.

-* `NONE` is a normal state.
+- `NONE` is a normal state.

-* `HALT` is a stopped state.
+- `HALT` is a stopped state.
 When the `InvocationStack` is empty, it means all scripts are executed, the virtual machine's state will be set to `HALT`.

-* `FAULT` is an error state.
+- `FAULT` is an error state.
 When something goes wrong with an operation, the virtual machine's state will be set to `FAULT`.

-* `BREAK` is an interrupted state and is used in the debugging process of smart contract generally.
+- `BREAK` is an interrupted state and is used in the debugging process of smart contract generally.

 Each time before the virtual machine starts, the execution engine will detect the virtual machine's state, and only when the state is `NONE`, can it start running.

-## Temporary Storage
+### Temporary Storage

 NeoVM uses stacks as its temporary storage.
 NeoVM has four types of stacks: `InvocationStack`, `EvaluationStack`, `AltStack` and `ResultStack`.

-* `InvocationStack` is mainly used to store the running context data.
+- `InvocationStack` is mainly used to store the running context data.
 Each running context has its own scripts, `EvaluationStack` and `AltStack`.
 Stacks are isolated from each other between different running contexts.
 Context switching is completed by relying on the `CurrentContext`, `CallingContext` and `EntryContext`.
 The `CurrentContext` points to the top element of the `InvocationStack`, which is `ExecutionContext_1` in the system architecture diagram.
 The `CallingContext` points to the second element of the `InvocationStack`, which is `ExecutionContext_2`.
 And the `EntryContext` points to the tail element of the `InvocationStack`, which is `ExecutionContext_3`.

-* Each running context has its own `EvaluationStack` and `AltStack`. `EvaluationStack` is mainly used to execute corresponding operations according to instructions, and `AltStack` is used to save temporary data in computing process.
+- Each running context has its own `EvaluationStack` and `AltStack`. `EvaluationStack` is mainly used to execute corresponding operations according to instructions, and `AltStack` is used to save temporary data in computing process.

-* After all scripts executed, the results will be saved in the `ResultStack`.
+- After all scripts executed, the results will be saved in the `ResultStack`.

-# Interoperable service layer
+## Interoperable service layer

 The right part of the graph above is the virtual machine's interoperable service layer, which provides API for smart contract to access data on the blockchain.
 By using these API, smart contract can access information in a block , information in a transaction, and information of an asset.

 In addition, the interoperable service layer provides a persistent storage for each contract.
-Each NEO contract can declare to have a private storage to save information in form of key-value pair optionally when the contract is created.
+Each Neo contract can declare to have a private storage to save information in form of key-value pair optionally when the contract is created.
 When a smart contract invocate another smart contract, the storage are separated.
 The smart contract being invoked has it's own persistent storage.
 If the caller contract needs the contract being invoked to access data of the caller contract, it needs to pass its own storage context to the callee (authorization) before the callee can perform the read-write operation.

 The detail of interoperable services are describled in the "Smart Contract" section.

-# Built-in data types
+## Built-in data types

 NeoVM has seven built-in data types: